 If all the fittings and pipes coming out of the pump look good, you’ll need to check the pump itself.
 Unfortunately, even with new pumps, you can get hairline cracks in the pump housing.
 Grab a flashlight and shine it on the pump housing, looking closely for cracks.

-While some people claim you can repair these types of cracks with epoxy, I haven’t had luck doing this myself because of the plastic used for the pump and the fact that it’s such an extreme-pressure environment.
-Most likely, you’ll have to buy a new pump housing.
+While some people claim you can repair these types of cracks with epoxy, I haven’t had luck doing this myself because of the plastic used for the pump and the extreme pressure environment.
+You’ll most likely have to buy a new pump housing.

 Shaft Seal Leak

-If you can rule out suction side and pressure side leaks, your next stop is the shaft seal.
+If you can rule out suction-side and pressure-side leaks, your next stop is the shaft seal.
 This seal sits between the pump motor and the impeller.
-This seal is important because it keeps water from entering the motor.
+It is important because it keeps water from entering the motor.
 When this seal fails, water can enter and cause motor failure.
 Any water inside the motor is bad, so you’ll want to get this fixed as soon as possible.

 Get My Free Pool Care Checklist